 Safety - If you have lots of foot traffic or mechanical systems on your roof, BURs make it safer for maintenance staff to walk around.
 Foot traction is superior to other roofing options.

 If a neighboring structure is on fire, there’s a low chance a BUR will catch fire.
-The top layer of built-up roofs are made from several layers of rocks and are less likely to catch fire.
+The top layer of built-up roofs is made from several layers of rocks and is less likely to catch fire.

 Longevity - Each layer of material you add to your built-up roof will extend its life by about 5 years.
 With 5 layers of fabric, you can expect to get about 25 years of longevity.